-US scientists: Last month in the Northern Hemisphere the hottest ever recorded, Arctic sea ice the lowest17/08/2020 - by the Climate Centre
+US scientists: Last month in the Northern Hemisphere the hottest ever recorded, Arctic sea ice the lowest

 July 2020 was the hottest month ever recorded in the Northern Hemisphere, breaking the previous record set in July last year, US scientists said last Wednesday.